 Don’t be that person!

 Do you want to be there for your family, friends and colleagues?
 Listen to Oprah.
 She tells everyone to ‘fill their cup’.
-Only if you take care of yourself first, then you will have enough to give to others.
+Only if you take care of yourself first, will you have enough to give to others.

 So put yourself first and allow yourself this valuable time to relax.